zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 3
-To update host to empty parameters you can use this example.
+To update host to empty parameters, you can use this example.
 ```yaml
 - name: Clean all parameters from host zabbix.zabbix.zabbix_host: